rklaehn/abc/README.md

 - PartialOrder
 - Semiring

+### NegatableArraySet[K, V]

+A set by a sorted array, with an additional flag to allow negation.
+The additional flag allows implementing the full Bool typeclass.
+The internal representation is extremely compact, especially when using primitives.

+Provided typeclasses:

+- Eq
+- Bool

 ### ArrayMap[K, V]

 A map backed by a sorted array of keys and a corresponding array of values.
 The internal representation is extremely compact, especially when using primitives.